-Small group support is offered where children are:

-- Taught how to access and make use of relevant working walls, "toolkits" and other prompts to support and challenge them in their learning - Grouped according to need for targeted specific small group teaching from both teachers and TAs sometimes in class and sometimes in quiet areas outside the main classroom - Children are often introduced to key vocabulary ahead of their peers in "Preteach" sessions - All staff have regular relevant training to enable them to know and understand the needs of pupils and training and support is offered making use of external professionals as well as the school SENDCO, ASD Champion, TIS practitioners etc.
+- Small group support is offered where children are: - Taught how to access and make use of relevant working walls, "toolkits" and other prompts to support and challenge them in their learning - Grouped according to need for targeted specific small group teaching from both teachers and TAs sometimes in class and sometimes in quiet areas outside the main classroom - Children are often introduced to key vocabulary ahead of their peers in "Preteach" sessions - All staff have regular relevant training to enable them to know and understand the needs of pupils and training and support is offered making use of external professionals as well as the school SENDCO, ASD Champion, TIS practitioners etc.

-- Class teachers are responsible for ensuring that planning and provision meets the needs of all children with SEN - Additional resources are provided to support learning e.g. Pastoral support, Read Write Inc, move and sit cushions, sloping desktops, weighted jackets, fidgets, chewelry, coloured overlays, stabilo pens/pencils, stress balls, talking tins, task boards, visual prompts etc - On-going training and support is given to teachers and TAs working with children who have special educational needs making use of external professionals as well as the school SENDCO, ASD Champion and TIS practitioner. - Children may work alongside their peers on a modified curriculum or may work on a personalised learning programme devised with professional support and advice. - Additional adult support is provided for children with Education Health Care Plans as well as for children who have been identified as having a high level of need.
+- Class teachers are responsible for ensuring that planning and provision meets the needs of all children with SEN - Additional resources are provided to support learning e.g. Pastoral support, Read Write Inc, move and sit cushions, sloping desktops, weighted jackets, fidgets, coloured overlays, stabilo pens/pencils, stress balls, talking tins, task boards, visual prompts etc - On-going training and support is given to teachers and TAs working with children who have special educational needs making use of external professionals as well as the school SENDCo and TIS practitioner. - Children may work alongside their peers on a modified curriculum or may work on a personalised learning programme devised with professional support and advice. - Additional adult support is provided for children with Education Health Care Plans as well as for children who have been identified as having a high level of need.

-5. Self-help skills and independence
+3. Self-help skills and independence

 Whole school approaches The universal offer to all children.
 Additional, targeted support and provision for groups of children Specialist, individualised support and provision for individual children All areas of the school are accessible to everyone including those students with SEND.
-All areas are wheelchair accessible Children are taught how to access and make use of relevant working walls and other prompts to support learning Pupils are encouraged to use marking comments to move their learning forward Pupils are provided with a variety of self-help strategies and encouraged to try/use their own strategies Children have individual targets and are encouraged to take responsibility for the next steps in their learning Observations of children with SEND allow the SENDCo to advise class teachers and TAs how to support learning through appropriate differentiation of tasks and activities Pre-teach of key vocabulary/principles is used to allow access to new subject matter The Pastoral Support worker works 1 to 1 with children to allow them to develop their self-confidence and deal with any issues/concerns Training is given to staff working 1 to 1 with a child with SEND to ensure they understand the child's individual needs and opportunity is provided for the child to develop their own self-help skills Appropriate resources are provided to ensure all children have opportunity to develop their independence including physical adaptations eg disabled toilet and hoist, electric doors, rails on steps
+All areas are wheelchair accessible Children are taught how to access and make use of relevant working walls and other prompts to support learning Pupils are provided with a variety of selfhelp strategies and encouraged to try/use their own strategies Observations of children with SEND allow the SENDCo to advise class teachers and TAs how to support learning through appropriate differentiation of tasks and activities Pre-teach of key vocabulary/principles is used to allow access to new subject matter TIS practitioners work I to I with children to allow them to develop their self-confidence and deal with any issues/concerns Training is given to staff working I to I with a child with SEND to ensure they understand the child's individual needs and opportunity is provided for the child to develop their own self- help skills Appropriate resources are provided to ensure all children have opportunity to develop their independence including physical adaptations eg disabled toilet and hoist, electric doors, rails on steps

-6. Health, wellbeing and emotional support
+4. Health, wellbeing and emotional support